AhmedAb1d/AhmedAb1d/README.md

 ### 👨🏻‍💻 &nbsp;About Me
 <br />
 <br />
-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 I like to explore new technologies and develop software solutions and quick hacks.<br/>
-🎓 &nbsp;I'm currently studying Computer Science and Software Engineering.\
+🎓 I'm currently studying Computer Science and Software Engineering.<br/>
-🌱 &nbsp;I'm learning more about Software Development, Systems Design, and Cloud Architecture.
+🌱 I'm learning more about Software Development, Systems Design, and Cloud Architecture.
 <br />
 <br />
 <br />